Can you hear it? That’s employee vehicle misuse coming to a screeching halt. These five tips are sure to stop vehicle misuse in its tracks, saving...

 Top 6 Ways To Use GPS Tracking for Construction Equipment

-If you work in construction, your business isn’t just on-the-go—it’s literally all over the place.
-Depending on your location, you may even have job sites sprawled across different cities or counties.
+If you work in construction, your business isn’t just on-the-go—it’s all over the place.
+You may even have job sites sprawled across different cities or counties.
 And until they invent teleportation, it’s impossible for you to monitor all of your trucks, equipment, and personnel in person.

-The good news is that they—or more precisely, a man named Roger L. Easton—have invented GPS tracking, which means you can monitor your physical assets from afar.
-More than that: You can track their movement, receive alerts when they enter and exit specified boundaries, and make more informed decisions about which things to send where.
+The good news is that GPS tracking for construction equipment allows you to monitor your operations from afar.
+More than that: You can track the movement of your assets, receive alerts when they enter and exit specified boundaries, and make more informed decisions about which resources to send where.

 Originally developed in the 1960s to monitor the position of military submarines, global positioning systems (a.k.a.
 GPS) finally became available for civil and commercial use in 2000.
 GPS relies on a network of government-operated satellites to calculate data points like location, distance, and speed.
 While there are thousands of satellites in space, GPS uses about 24 of them at any given time.
 No matter where you are on Earth’s surface, there are almost always four GPS satellites overhead!

 These satellites constantly broadcast radio signals containing time and location information, which receivers on the ground translate into latitude, longitude, and altitude.